 - Support for and promotion of StreetSmart NJ, the NJTPA's pedestrian safety education and enforcement campaign.
-StreetSmart NJ partners with NJTPA subregions; local, county and state agencies; the state's Transportation Management Associations (TMAs); safety and public health organizations; academic institutions; and other entities. - Partnership with the Vorhees Transportation Center at Rutgers University and Sustainable New Jersey on the Complete Streets Technical Assistance program, a competitive program that provides expert assistance to municipalities seeking to implement complete streets.
+StreetSmart NJ partners with NJTPA subregions; local, county and state agencies; the state's Transportation Management Associations (TMAs); safety and public health organizations; academic institutions; and other entities. - Partnership with the Vorhees Transportation Center at Rutgers University and Sustainable New Jersey on the Complete Streets Technical Assistance program, a competitive program that

+- provides expert assistance to municipalities seeking to implement complete streets.
 This program has assisted 24 municipalities in nine counties over the past six years. - Identification of suitable locations for Road Safety Audits (RSAs), an FHWA proven safety countermeasure.
 This involves local officials, engineers, planners, and staff from various agencies conducting physical inspections and jointly assessing data.
 The NJTPA assists NJDOT in working with city/county members to select high ranking corridors for RSAs.
 The intent is to use the RSA recommendations as an important first step in the project development pipeline, including gaining funding from the NJTPA's LSP and HRRR programs.
 To date, 50 RSAs have been conducted in the NJTPA region, with 74 percent advancing to construction projects.
-Five of the new projects funded by the NJTPA in the current round grew out of RSAs. - The NJTPA Subregional Studies Program (SSP) supports safety focused planning efforts led by subregions.
-Recent studies have: conducted RSAs to advance data driven Vision Zero plans; created Complete Streets policies and implementation guidance; and developed bicycle and pedestrian plans that advance safe and connected active transportation routes that build on the NJTPA Regional Active Transportation Plan. - Oversight of New Jersey's eight Transportation Management Associations (TMAs), which promote pedestrian and bicycle safety, conduct speed studies, support the implementation of complete streets, and other related safety efforts. - Consideration of safety in goods movement including studying hazards involving truck parking and rail grade crossings. - Continued work with subregions (where feasible) to incorporate curb extensions and/or pedestrian refuge islands in safety projects; implement FHWA proven safety countermeasures; and share experiences with what systemic improvements have been implemented. - In keeping with the IIJA Safe Streets and Roads for All requirements, the NJTPA is supporting its counties in developing Local Safety Action Plans.
-Four counties (Essex, Hudson, Monmouth, and Union) received grants to create plans, and the NJTPA engaged consultant services to work with the remaining counties to develop these plans.
-NJTPA supported plans were completed in June 2025.
+Five of the new projects funded by the NJTPA in the current round grew out of RSAs. - Oversight of New Jersey's eight Transportation Management Associations (TMAs), which promote pedestrian and bicycle safety, conduct speed studies, support the implementation of complete streets, and other related safety efforts. - Consideration of safety in goods movement including studying hazards involving truck parking and rail grade crossings. - Continued work with subregions (where feasible) to incorporate curb extensions and/or pedestrian refuge islands in safety projects; implement FHWA proven safety countermeasures; and share experiences with what systemic improvements have been implemented. - In keeping with the IIJA Safe Streets and Roads for All requirements, the NJTPA is supporting its counties in developing Local Safety Action Plans.
+Four counties (Essex, Hudson, Monmouth, and Union) received grants to create plans, and the NJTPA is engaging consultant services to work with remaining counties to develop these plans.
 Local Safety Action Plans are required to apply for implementation funding under the Safe Streets and Roads for All program.
-In addition, they are Vision Zero plans that can guide all safety initiatives, regardless of funding, to reduce serious injuries and fatalities. - In the coming fiscal year, the NJTPA will provide support for subregions and municipalities to create, refine, and/or implement local safety action plans.
-This work may include demonstration projects, data analysis, and support for public outreach and interagency coordination, including providing guidance for local implementation committees (LICs).